Sajjangarh Biological Park – Sajjan Garh Biological Park – Biological Park Udaipur

 The best time to visit Sajjangarh Wildlife Sanctuary is between August and October.
 Monsoon season enhances the exotic beauty of Sajjangarh Wildlife Sanctuary.

 Things To Do at Sajjangarh Wildlife Sanctuary

-- Sajjangarh Wildlife Sanctuary is the adventurer’s retreat as you can find an excellent trekking point.
-To explore the scenic beauty of the sanctuary, you can trek from Gorilla Point to Tiger Lake.
+- An adventure’s retreat as this is an excellent trekking point to explore the scenic beauty from Gorilla Point to Tiger Lake

-- You can spend time looking at the magnificent beauty of sunrise and sunset at this location.
-Keep your camera ready as the sight is worth capturing.
+- Spend time looking at the magnificent beauty of sunrise and sunset

-- Tiger Lake is the best spot for a picnic in the Sajjangarh Wildlife Sanctuary.
-This is a safe area where you can spot herbivores at a safe distance.
+- Visit Tiger Lake, the best spot for picnic in the Sajjangarh Wildlife Sanctuary

 Sajjangarh Wildlife Sanctuary offers an enthralling sight of the sunrise as well as the sunset.

 You will be amazed to find cannons in the woods due to a war fought against Scindhias.
 When Scindhias attacked the Mewar rulers in 1764, the Sajjangarh Wildlife Sanctuary was used as an artillery dumping ground.

 Things to Ensure While Visiting Sajjangarh Wildlife Sanctuary